upupming/docsify-katex/README.md

 Note:

 1. `gh/upupming/docsify-katex@latest/dist/docsify-katex.js` will always fetch the latest version of `docsify-katex` on GitHub, you can use it when you want to try the latest dev features.
-2. You don't need `katex.min.js`, because it is already included in `docsify-katex.js`.

 ## Demo projects